angrybacon/doomsday-wiki/markdown/articles/2020/01/01/echoes-of-the-past.md

 closer, Echo decks started to creep into the metagame a bit, and I started thinking more and more about the card.
 It dawned on me that if you cast Doomsday and cracked an LED to flashback Echo of Eons, you'd have at least 7 cards (Dd, LED, plus your pile) to draw with Echo.
-Echo could function as a storm engine on it's own, facilitate Doomsday piles, and recoup cards after getting disrupted.
+Echo could function as a _Storm_ engine on it's own, facilitate Doomsday piles, and recoup cards after getting disrupted.
 With this in mind, I figured I wanted multiple copies maindeck.
 Burning Wish could let me have effectively 7 copies maindeck, as well as provide a higher density of wincons to hit if I was trying to storm off with Echo as my engine.
-Pushing farther in this storm-based direction, I realized I'd likely want Cabal Rituals, and this incentivized Draw 4's as my main way to draw Doomsday piles and a tertiary storm engine.
-Without Act on Impulse, Jace and Lab Man are quite bad, so I leaned further into the storm side of the deck.
+Pushing farther in this _Storm_-based direction, I realized I'd likely want Cabal Rituals, and this incentivized Draw 4's as my main way to draw Doomsday piles and a tertiary _Storm_ engine.
+Without Act on Impulse, Jace and Lab Man are quite bad, so I leaned further into the _Storm_ side of the deck.
 The final innovation came after I was convinced that Veil of Summer was worth contorting the mana to include.
 When all was said and done, I ended up on this:

-::decklist{path=2020/01/ddft.ubrg}
+::decklist{url=2020/01/ddft.ubrg}

 ## Playing the Deck

 This deck and many of its play patterns should look familiar to people who played Doomsday circa 2013, or played the Draw4 list in early 2018.
-Doomsday is your primary storm engine.
+Doomsday is your primary _Storm_ engine.
 A very basic pile would look like \[Draw4, Petal, Rit, Rit, ToA\].
 You cast Doomsday, then cantrip into the pile, often using Lion's Eye Diamond to generate mana for the Draw4, which draws you the mana to cast Tendrils.
-The pile itself is 5 storm, so you need to cast enough spells before Doomsday to make it lethal.
-You can also use Burning Wish to grab Tendrils and add one more storm, but this costs more mana.
+The pile itself is 5 _Storm_, so you need to cast enough spells before Doomsday to make it lethal.
+You can also use Burning Wish to grab Tendrils and add one more _Storm_, but this costs more mana.
 It's important to keep in mind that using a Draw4 in a Doomsday pile means you will be halving your life total twice.
 Life total management is an important aspect of playing Doomdsay, and if your life total goes below 4 you need to think about how to win